tequila28/Foundations-of-RL-Learning/README_en.md

 ## 🌟 Project Introduction

+### 📈 Why Learn Reinforcement Learning?

+In recent years, Reinforcement Learning (RL) has become a shining star in the field of Large Language Models (LLM), from ChatGPT's RLHF (Reinforcement Learning from Human Feedback) o1 series to DeepSeek's R1 series.
+RL has become a key technology for improving the alignment, safety, and reasoning capabilities of large language models.
+However, to deeply understand how modern RL trains LLMs, the best approach is to start from the beginning and learn the evolutionary path of classic RL algorithms.

 **Foundations-of-RL-Learning-From-Scratch** is an educational, from-scratch implementation library of foundational reinforcement learning algorithms.
 The goal of this project is: **to help learners intuitively understand the principles, derivations, and implementation details of core RL algorithms through concise, clear, and runnable code**.

 Starting from the basic grid world environment and Bellman equations, the project gradually implements classic algorithms such as policy iteration, value iteration, Monte Carlo methods, temporal-difference learning, value function approximation, up to policy gradient methods.
 Each algorithm module includes: